redpesk-common/modbus-binding/docs/3-configuration.md

 Modbus binding creates one verb per sensor.
 By default each sensor verb is prefixed by the RTU uid.

-The `etc` directory contains multiple examples. `eastron-sdm72d.json` uses serial Modbus, the others use Ethernet Modbus.
+The `config-samples` directory contains multiple examples.
+`eastron-sdm72d.json` uses serial Modbus, the others use Ethernet Modbus.
 All the examples are not exactly ready-to-use.

 A proper working config is actually a binder config.
 It should have some metadata as show in the "config schema" section below.
 You can then add